Last Updated on May 30, 2021

 For moderate levels of work, we cannot recommend this processor enough.

-In addition to a mid range processor, this desktop features 8 GB of RAM and 1 TB of HDD, similar to what the previous desktop offered.
+In addition to a mid range processor, this desktop features a good 12 GB of RAM and a decent 512 of SSD, similar to what the previous desktop offered.

 In short, if you need a respectable processor, then this is one of the best budget desktop for photo editing.

-3. CUK Continuum Micro Gamer PC – Affordable Desktop for Photo Editing and Gaming
+3. CUK Stratos Micro Gaming Desktop – Affordable Desktop for Photo Editing and Gaming

 Next up we have a popular and a rather high performance desktop from one of the best custom PC builders: Computer Upgrade King.